Average Value Of Function Calculator

 What is the Average Value of a Function?

 Unlike finding the average of a discrete set of numbers, calculating the average value of a function involves dealing with an infinite number of points across a continuous interval.
-Intuitively, the average value of a function f(x) over an interval [a, b] represents the height of a rectangle with width (b - a) that has the same area as the area under the curve of f(x) between a and b.
+Still, intuitively, the average value of a function f(x) over an interval [a, b] represents the height of a rectangle with width (b - a) that has the same area as the area under the curve of f(x) between a and b.
 This area under the curve is given by the definite integral of the function.

-Therefore, the average value of a function f(x) on the interval [a, b] is defined as:
+That's why, the average value of a function f(x) on the interval [a, b] is defined as:

 Average Value = (1/(b-a)) ∫<sub>a</sub><sup>b</sup> f(x) dx